-They sailed to the West Indies to escape religious persecution from King Louis XIV who wanted only one religion in France. 🇫🇷
+During the 1600s, the Creque family sailed to the West Indies to escape religious persecution under King Louis XIV of France.

 Known as Huguenots, they left their homes and everything they knew for the freedom to practice their own religion, rather than convert to Catholicism or face death.

 Family legend recalls that a Count Creque, along with his friends, the Markoe family, escaped together.

 They sailed southwest to the French West Indies where the King's rule was not so strongly enforced.